 Let Employers Know You Have Certifications

 As well as degrees, prior experience as a business analyst, and previous work experience that suggests you would make a good business analyst, employers also look for certifications.
 One certification that employers consider impressive is the CBAP Certification.
-The CBAP certificationOpens in a new tab. is specifically for business analysts and is not a more general business certification.
+The CBAP certification is specifically for business analysts and is not a more general business certification.

 CBAP Certifications are offered by the International Institute of Business Analysis and are impressive to employers all over the world.
 The CBAP certification strongly implies that you are dedicated to your career.
 It shows employers that a business analyst is a career you really want and not merely a job you would take.